psomisetty/PaintGame/PaintGame ReadMe.txt

 	Also, I want to add in the ability to hold down shift for having a varying velocity depending on how long shift is held for.

+How my project will help me in my potential career 5 years from now:
+	Knowing how to use and maniuplate audio is useful for making games with battle sequences that have a beginning audio portion and a loopable portion.
+Also, using and manipulating images is useful as games with good art typically do better with audiences than games with terrible art.

 Credits:
 Music File "IncompatibleType" Composed and Created by Greg Mcleod of McLeodGaming Inc.